 According to Croatian regulations, in all protection areas, except in the strict reserve category, where the performance of economic activities is prohibited, activities are allowed if they do not violate the features due to which the area was declared protected.

-In Europe, there are certain protected areas where hydrocarbon production activities are permitted, though under very stringent protection conditions.
-One example is Wadden Sea, which is a national park in three countries (Denmark, Germany and Netherlands) and has also been inscribed on the World Heritage List (UNESCO 2009).
-Germany’s largest crude oil discovery is located at the southern edge of the national park.
-Since the beginning of production in 1987, 25 million tons of oil have been produced from reservoirs at depths of 2000–3000 meters.
-In this sensitive ecosystem, oil production has been conducted without any incidents to date.
-The characteristics of this project include technical innovation and a safety concept that combines high environmental standards and protection and is also a model for environmentally responsible oil production.
+In Europe, there are protected areas where it is possible to carry out hydrocarbon exploitation activities, but under very strict conditions.
+An example of this is the Wadden Sea, which is a National Park in three countries (Denmark, Germany and the Netherlands), and is also on the World Heritage List (UNESCO 2009).
+Germany’s largest crude oil deposit is located on the southern edge of this National Park.
+Since the beginning of production in 1987, 25 million tonnes of oil have been extracted from deposits at depths of 2,000-3,000 meters.
+Oil exploitation in the sensitive ecosystem has so far been carried out without incident.
+The project is characterised by technical innovations and a safety concept that combines high environmental standards and protection, and represents a model for environmentally responsible oil exploitation.

-A similar example is hydrocarbon production in Liverpool Bay near the shore.
-This is an area of high ecological sensitivity, where all activities have been performed virtually within the RAMSAR wetland and special protection area for birds (SPA).
-In addition to oil production, other activities include an onshore terminal and other infrastructure, including pipelines and vessels.
+A similar example is the exploitation of hydrocarbons in Liverpool Bay, close to the coast and in an area of high ecological sensitivity, where activities practically take place within the Ramsar Area and the area of interest for the protection of birds.
+The activities themselves, in addition to oil exploitation, also include an onshore terminal as well as other infrastructure, including pipelines and vessels.